Home

 Red Hill - Center Harbor

-Take Route 25 to Center Harbor.
+Take Route 25 to Center Harbor, New Hampshire.
 In the center of town, take Bean Road for about two miles.
 Turn right onto a dirt road and follow it to the base.

 Lakes Region Conservation Trust Hiking Trails